Services

 SUPPORT

-When it comes to our support for on- and offline events and conferences, we focus on three main interventions, which can be implemented separately or jointly for maximum impact:
+When it comes to our support for on- and offline events and conferences, we focus on two main interventions, which can be implemented separately or jointly for maximum impact:

 1. Checklist and toolbox: A personalised guide for conference and event organisers to use ahead of time to raise awareness of the topic and integrate wholebeing in their event.
 The toolbox is a unique set of recipes that organisers can easily integrate in future events, from mindfulness meditations to help attendees step back and observe non-judgmentally, to team activities to ignite their collaborative spirit.
 We also understand that being an event organiser comes with an extremely busy schedule and often a lot of stress, so this also includes a checklist for the wholebeing of the organising team.